terminusdb/terminusdb-client-js/docs/api/woql.md

 ## value
 ##### WOQL.value(subject, predicate, objValue) ⇒ <code>WOQLQuery</code>
-Creates a pattern matching rule for a quad [Subject, Predicate, Object, Graph] or for a triple [Subject, Predicate, Object] add extra information about the type of the value object
+Creates a pattern matching rule for a triple [Subject, Predicate, Object] add extra information about the type of the value object

 **Returns**: <code>WOQLQuery</code> - A WOQLQuery which contains the a quad or a triple Statement